fabiosantoscode/python-hipay/README.rst

 (https://www.hipay.com/dl/kit_marchand_en.pdf).
 They also provide a php kit available at https://www.hipay.com/dl/hipay_mapi_php5_1_0.tgz.

-This module is experimental and currently developped.
+This module is experimental and currently actively developed.

 Usage
 -----

-You will indeed need at least a Merchant test account and a customer test account to use this package.
+You will indeed need at least a Merchant test account and a customer test account to use this package, I haven't figured out a way to put virtual money in my client test account, all the testing credit cards seems to already bound to some existing accounts and Hipay don't seem to allow sharing these cards among test accounts.
+You'll also need your test client account tight to your mobile since Hipay will send you a five digits verifiacation number for every payment you do with your client test account.

 SimplePayment